 There are termly meetings between class teachers and parents and an end of year report.
-If your child has additional needs they will have an IEP with specific targets.
+If your child has additional needs they will have a SEND Support Plan with specific targets.
 These will be reviewed and new ones set in a termly meeting with the class teacher.
 Carclaze School has an open door policy and staff are happy to meet with parents on request to provide updates and feedback or to respond to questions.